wheeljust/scheduler/README.md

 The application implements React based components and hooks to create a smooth user experience while the user is interacting with the application.
 The front end of this application makes requests using AXIOS to a pre-built API to fetch and store appointment data.
 All components and featured data update in real time based on browser events.

+A test driven development approach was taken in the creation of this application.
+The app was tested using the following:

+- Jest - unit and integration testing
+- Cypress - end-to-end basic user functionality tests

 **Author:** [@wheeljust](https://github.com/wheeljust/)

 ## Stretch Features